Navigation

 Ongoing Discussion/Future Plans

-In response to a National Academies of Sciences, Engineering, Medicine (NASEM) Gulf Research Program (GRP) goal to increase the understanding and prediction of the Gulf of Mexico Loop Current System (GOM LCS), two additional HF Radar CODAR SeaSonde Ocean Surface Current Measurement systems have been installed in Marathon and Key West covering the Straits of Florida region from the Florida Keys to Cuba along with data integration into our existing COMPS/Ocean Circulation Laboratory (OCL) HF Radar network.
+In response to a National Academies of Sciences, Engineering, Medicine (NASEM) Gulf Research Program (GRP) goal to increase the understanding and prediction of the Gulf of Mexico Loop Current System (GOM LCS), three additional HF-radar CODAR SeaSonde Ocean Surface Current Measurement systems have recently been installed in the lower Florida Keys region at Marathon, Key West, and Fort Jefferson covering the Straits of Florida region from the Florida Keys to Cuba along with data integration into our existing COMPS/Ocean Circulation Laboratory (OCL) HF Radar network.
 The requirement for these additional HF Radar systems stem from knowledge gaps in understanding the controls on the GOM LCS and the need for real-time surface current data for assimilation in numerical circulation models of the of the GOM and its inflow and outflow regions between Mexico and Cuba and between Florida and Cuba, respectively.
-An additional HF Radar site will be located at Fort Jefferson/Dry Tortugas National Park.

 Acknowledgements

-Operational and Maintenance funding for the West Florida Coast HF Radar sites has been provided through various NOAA programs including the NOAA IOOS SECOORA program and the USF/CMS.
+Operational and Maintenance support for the West Florida Coast HF-radar sites has been provided through various NOAA programs including the NOAA IOOS SECOORA program and the USF/CMS.
 WERA equipment additions were made possible through USF internal R&D funds.
-Site operations occur through collaborative efforts between the COMPS program and Pinellas County, Florida, the City of Naples, Florida, and the U.S. Coast Guard Auxiliary Station Number 86 in Venice, Florida.
+Site operations occur through collaborative efforts between the USF COMPS program and Pinellas County, Florida, the City of Naples, Florida, and the U.S. Coast Guard Auxiliary Station Number 86 in Venice, Florida.

-Funding for the lower Florida Keys HF Radar sites is provided via a NASEM/GRP competitively awarded grant with operation for the Marathon and Key West HF Radar sites through a collaborative effort between the COMPS program, Curry Hammock State Park and the City of Key West.
-Local project support for both sites was provided by the Keys Marine Laboratory, Arlington Electric South, Inc. and Keys Community Construction, LLC.
+Equipment funding for the lower Florida Keys HF-radar sites was provided via a NASEM/GRP competitively awarded grant with Operation and Maintenance support through a collaborative effort between the USF COMPS program, Curry Hammock State Park, the City of Key West, and the Dry Tortugas National Park.

 In cooperation with